 A policy is adopted by a majority vote of each of the Owner entities listed in the "Applicability & Ownership" section of the policy.
-In the absence of any specified Owner, a policy is adopted by a majority vote of the Board of Selectmen.
+In the absence of any specified Owner, a policy is adopted by a majority vote of the Select Board.